nividata-consultancy/math-riddle-free/README.md

 | <img src="screenshots/Android-Screen-01.webp"> | <img src="screenshots/Android-Screen-02.webp"> | <img src="screenshots/Android-Screen-03.webp"> | <img src="screenshots/Android-Screen-06.webp">  | <img src="screenshots/Android-Screen-05.webp"> | <img src="screenshots/Android-Screen-07.webp"> |
 |:-------------------------------------------------------------------------------------------:|:---:|:---:|:---:|:---:|:---:|

+Welcome to Math Riddle, the ultimate brain workout game designed to elevate your cognitive abilities and keep your mind sharp!
+With 40+ unique math-based riddles and observation puzzles, challenge your memory, focus, and problem-solving skills.
+Whether you're looking to improve your IQ or simply have fun, Math Riddle offers an easy-to-use interface and multiple difficulty levels to keep you engaged.
+Play anytime, anywhere, as the game is fully offline playable.
+Get ready for an intriguing mental journey that becomes more captivating with each level!

 <!-- CONTRIBUTING -->
 ## Contributing